mepesi/epesi/README.md

 - Other tools
 - FOSS Software Collection

-### Our promise: Freedom of lifetime data access to your data via open-source software.
+### Our promise: Freedom of lifetime access to your data.